-The hospital with its attractive facade was build in 1936.
+The hospital with its attractive facade was build in 1936, the archidect was Gerard Moerdyk, the designer of the Voortrekker monument.
 We actually went inside, to me it looked very clean and well maintained, but Pat, as a former matron, had some complaints.
 We weren't supposed to take pictures, thus eventually the security guard showed us the way.

 The cemetery is at the entrance to town coming in from the north.
 Interesting to wander through, there is the section dedicated to the British soldiers who died in the area during the Anglo Boer war, there are the concentration camp graves with a central monument and a section for the Jewish dead.
 Of note are a number of old graves over the fence towards the stream.
 Judging by the names on the head stones these are graves of black people.
 An indication that black people lived in the vicinity and occupied the area on the northern side of the stream in the early years of the town.

 A historical farm, its official name: 'Leeupoort', not far out of town.I was going to include it in this page, but there is too much to write about, thus a separate web page has been called for.